 Creating brighter futures for our colleagues, our clients and our communities.

 A diverse workforce and an inclusive culture makes us stronger as an organization, and improves the quality of our work.
 According to data on client team effectiveness, diverse teams produce greater economic success for all.

 By understanding, valuing and leveraging the strengths of all colleagues, Mercer holds a differentiating advantage.
 Diverse teams generate richer discussions, more innovative ideas and bigger impact than teams where everyone is the same.
 Nurturing a culture where all can be themselves and feel that they belong leads to more engagement, retention of the best talent and is frankly, the right thing to do.
 Below are details about Mercer’s Inclusion and Diversity (I&D) Charter which highlights our approach, strategy and actions, and commitments.

 At Mercer, we are creating a culture of belonging where every colleague can bring their whole self to work and thrive.

 Representation: The diversity of our workforce reflects the communities where we live and work.
 At the end of 2020, 22% of all US colleagues and 15% of principals and partners identified as Black, Indigenous and people of color (BIPOC).
-Women comprise 56% of our colleagues, including 47% of all principals and partners.
+Women comprise 58% of our colleagues, including 48% of all principals and partners.
 At Mercer, we are creating a culture of belonging where every colleague can bring their whole self to work and thrive.
 Learn more about Mercer's workforce and commitment to inclusion and diversity.

 Belonging: We are developing leaders, people managers and colleagues to be visible allies and sponsors for BIPOC colleagues.